 Not only are Foam Rollers and Massage Ball’s shaped very differently but the massage techniques that they are intended to replicate work in very different ways too.
 As with Massage Therapy, a Massage Therapist has training in multiple techniques or tools.
 Good Massage Therapists also know when to apply each method and under what circumstances.
 If a Massage Therapist were to pick the wrong treatment modality, then they could cause damage or make symptoms considerably worse for an extended period.
 The same rules around techniques and the application of them apply to home users of Foam Rollers and Massage Balls.
 Therefore, please do be careful before using a Foam Roller or Massage Ball, as you can make things worse.
-There are also contradictions to any form of Massage Therapy, even self-massage and one should check that it is safe to perform self-massage, before embarking on self-treatment.
+There are also contraindications to any form of Massage Therapy, even self-massage and one should check that it is safe to perform self-massage, before embarking on self-treatment.
 If in any doubt, please do consult a suitably qualified professional before any self-treatment.
 There are almost as many variations of massage balls and TPT tools, as there are of foam rollers.

 Some typical examples of Self Massage type treatment Balls